'We lost our dearest daughter': Investigation finds 'missed opportunities' to try save 6yo girl

-An "active" little girl died unexpectedly after doctors at an Auckland hospital failed to recognise her lung infection had worsened and required escalated care, an investigation reveals.
+An "active" little girl died unexpectedly after doctors at an Auckland hospital failed to find the cause of her lung infection, an investigation reveals.

 The Health and Disability Commission (HDC) investigated the care prior to the 6-year-old's death, in 2017, after a complaint lodged by the parents suggested it wasn't good enough.